Maximianus (poet)

 Maximianus or Maximian (sometimes referred to as Maximianus Etruscus) was a Latin elegiac poet of the 6th century, who has been called "in some sort, the last of the Roman poets".

 Life

 Nothing is known of Maximianus's life save what can be inferred from his poetry.
-In it, he claims Etruscan descent (me … Etruscae gentis alumnum [5.5]); describes his youth and manhood, including his friendship with Boethius, whom he apostrophizes as the "greatest investigator of great matters" (magnarum scrutator maxime rerum [3.47]); and says that in his old age he was sent as an ambassador to the emperor's court at Constantinople (5.1–4).
+In it, he claims Etruscan descent (me ...
+Etruscae gentis alumnum [5.5]); describes his youth and manhood, including his friendship with Boethius, whom he apostrophizes as the "greatest investigator of great matters" (magnarum scrutator maxime rerum [3.47])—leading most scholars to date his work roughly to the middle of the sixth century—and says that in his old age he was sent as an ambassador to the emperor's court at Constantinople (5.1–4).
 Some scholars, however, have maintained that the poetry represents the utterances of one or more personae and that nothing therein, including the name Maximianus, is to be taken as reliable information about the poet.
+The name "Maximianus" could thus be understood as a speaking pseudonym, literally meaning "descendant of the greatest".

 Poetry

 Maximianus's poetry, usually divided into six separate elegies, deals with the contrast between the infirmities of age and the vigor and amours of youth.
 Some scholars have noted a connection with the topos of the senex amans found in classical comedy and in Ovid.

 The first, and longest, elegy presents in detail the miseries of the "prison", the "living death", that is old age.
 The second tells of the poet's long love for Lycoris, who abandoned him as he began to grow old; the third and fourth, of his youthful passions for Aquilina and Candida.
 The fifth recounts his abortive tryst with a Greek girl during his embassy in the East, along with her reaction to his impotence.
 (When she begins to weep and he apologizes for his erotic failure, she sobs, "It is not that!
 It is the general chaos of the world.")
 The sixth, consisting of only twelve lines, again expresses the horror of approaching death.
 Throughout, "the imminence of death and the sadness of growing old are seen as representing the end of pagan culture and its joy in living".